Analysis | GOP gives Trump credit for an infrastructure bill he opposes

 Asked what he had to say about Trump’s criticism, Cramer basically shrugged it off.

-“Well, he didn’t give one reason why it’s a bad deal, other than it’s Joe Biden’s,” Cramer said.
+“Well, he didn’t give one reaso it’s a bad deal, other than it’s Joe Biden’s,” Cramer said.

 This is true.
 Trump’s case against the bill is essentially 100 percent political — warning that Republicans are giving Biden a bipartisan win, without objecting to any of the particulars.
 He said, “It will be used against the Republican Party in the upcoming elections in 2022 and 2024.”
-Trump has urged Republicans to wait until after they find out of they can win back the House and Senate in 2022, despite the fact that he failed to pass an infrastructure bill when he had both chambers behind him in 2017 and 2018.
+Trump has urged Republicans to wait until after they find out whether they can win back the House and Senate in 2022, despite the fact that he failed to pass an infrastructure bill when he had both chambers behind him in 2017 and 2018.

 And there’s a good reason Trump isn’t objecting to the particulars: Because he himself pushed a big infrastructure package, with relatively little of it paid for.
 And another of the conservative supporters of the bill has called him (and his GOP colleagues) out on that.